cloudposse/terraform-aws-components/modules/securityhub/common/README.md

-# Component: `securityhub`
+# Component: `securityhub/common`

-This component is responsible for configuring Security Hub and it should be used in tandem with the [securityhub-root](../securityhub-root) component.
+This component is responsible for configuring Security Hub and it should be used in tandem with the [securityhub/root](../../securityhub/root) component.

 Amazon Security Hub enables users to centrally manage and monitor the security and compliance of their AWS accounts and resources.
 It aggregates, organizes, and prioritizes security findings from various AWS services, third-party tools, and integrated partner solutions.